 Adapting to the Changing Timber Industry

-Given the evolving industry landscape, landowners must embrace innovative approaches to preserve the value of their timber resources, according to Wenzel and Morrison.
+Given the evolving industry landscape, landowners must embrace innovative approaches to preserve the value of their timber resources, according to Wenzel.
 One crucial strategy is to exercise patience and consider delaying timber sales when feasible.
 Timber prices fluctuate due to various factors, including mill closures, fuel prices, and weather conditions.
 Landowners can maximize their returns on timber investments by carefully timing their sales.

 Landowners are encouraged to identify and establish connections with buyers near their location.
 While proximity to mills generally leads to better pricing options, exploring different markets and leveraging relationships within the industry can help landowners navigate the challenges caused by the closure of the WestRock mill.
 Utilizing the forestry commission’s annual list of buyers or seeking assistance from the Forestry Association can facilitate these connections.